divio/divio-cloud-docs/introduction/02-add-applications.rst

 Add a package via pip
 ---------------------

-Often, you want to add a resuable, pip-installable application.
+Often, you want to add a reusable, pip-installable application.
 For this example, we'll use `Django Axes <https://github.com/aldryn/aldryn-sso>`_, a simple package that keeps access logs (and failed login attempts) for a site.